 In the 1960s the big revolution in surfing was the advent of short boards.
 As more surfboard builders such as Bob Davie, Alan Mitchell, Peter Way and Ted Davidson set up business, and technology improved, boards got shorter – from over 10 feet (3 metres) to under 7 feet ( 2.1 metres) by 1969.
 Tighter arcs and greater speed in executing turns and cutbacks became possible.
 Surfing got more exciting.
 The short (and light) boards attracted more women and younger people to the sport.
 And the introduction of wetsuits in the late sixties made it possible to surf for longer in all conditions.

 The formation of the Surf Riders’ Association had brought the sport into more open conflict with the New Zealand Surf Life Saving Association, who refused to allow the new organisation to become affiliated under its banner.
 Surfers and swimmers sometimes competed for space in the surf.
 In these conditions, loose boards could injure swimmers.
 Lifesavers and local councils (who saw themselves as socially responsible in trying to keep beaches safe) clashed with surfers, who were branded anti-establishment hooligans.
 At some beaches ‘surf lanes’ were introduced.
 At others, surfing was banned altogether.
-By 1965 the National Water Safety Council was considering compulsory registration of surfboards.
+By 1965 the National Water Safety Council (now Water Safety New Zealand) was considering compulsory registration of surfboards.
 The safety problem was solved in the early 1970s with the use of leg ropes, which attached the board to the rider.